monairain/portfolio/README.md

 # portfolio
-a live portfolio that will be updated throughout the boothcamp
+a live portfolio that will be updated throughout the bootcamp